sullis/hbc-tech-blog/_posts/2017-08-04-sundial-batch.md

 ### What we'd love for Batch to do better
   - Make disk space on managed instances configurable.
    Currently the workaround is to create a custom AMI with the disk space you need if you have jobs that store a lot of data on disk (Not uncommon in a data processing environment).
-   Gilt has a feature request open with Amazon on this issue.
+   HBC Tech has a feature request open with Amazon on this issue.

 ### Why not dump Sundial in favour of using Batch directly?